VsixCommunity/docs/docs/getting-started/your-first-extension.md

 ## [Create the project](#create-the-project)
 There are several project templates to choose from, so we want to make sure we make the right choice.
 The templates we use in this cookbook, all have the moniker **(Community)** in the name.

+The **VSIX Project w/Command (Community)** template comes with a command hooked up, making it easy to start from there.
+This is a great starting point for most extensions.
+If you know you want a tool window, use the **VSIX Project w/Tool Window (Community)** template.
+It also has a command to open the tool window.

+Use the **Empty VSIX Project (Community)** or **VSIX Project (Community)** templates for MEF-only extensions or other advanced scenarios.

 This time, we'll select the **VSIX Project w/Command (Community)** template, as shown in the screenshot below.

 ![New Project Dialog showing VSIX project templates](../assets/img/new-project-dialog.png)